QingweiMeng1234/Kaggle_M5_Accuracy_Report/README.md

 the data with window sizes seven, 14, 28 and 56 days applied with the mean function.

-## Quantile Functions with aggregation:
+## Quantile Features with Aggregation:

 This idea comes from [[M5 Forecasting - Uncertainty]{.underline}](https://www.kaggle.com/c/m5-forecasting-uncertainty).